 We keep track of all the tax law changes so you don't have to.
-TaxAct 2015 federal and state products have all the latest tax law changes to help you get your maximum guaranteed refund the fastest way possible!
+TaxAct 2016 federal and state products have all the latest tax law changes to help you get your maximum tax advantage the fastest way possible!

 The maximum amount of your earned income on which you pay Social Security tax is now $118,500.
 When you reach that amount with one employer, they should stop withholding Social Security tax from your pay until the following year.
 If you work for more than one employer, and your total earnings are more than $118,500, TaxAct calculates a credit for any overpayment of Social Security taxes.Print